pthcode/autotunes/README.md

 * Apply correct metadata to torrents.
 * Update the folder name to Artist - Album (ReleaseYear) [Format] {CatalogNum}
 * Discogs support.
+* Improved matching function which takes .log and .cue files, catalog numbers and years in folder names, and file types into account.